Sam-Max/rcmltb/README.md

 - ./start.sh

-## Repositories used to develop this bot and credits:
+## Repositories used to develop this bot:

 1- [TorToolkit-Telegram](https://github.com/yash-dk/TorToolkit-Telegram)